matthewjchin/matthewjchin/README.md

 I am currently a graduate student at [Golden Gate University](https://www.ggu.edu/) in the [MS Business Analytics program](https://www.ggu.edu/degrees-and-courses/business-analytics/master-of-science-in-business-analytics).
 I graduated from the [University of San Francisco](https://www.usfca.edu/) with a BS in Mathematics and a minor in Computer Science.

-My previous experience includes a data science internship, four years of ITS help desk technician work at the [USF's Information Technology Services](https://myusf.usfca.edu/its), and tutoring for the [USF Mathematics and Statistics Department](https://myusf.usfca.edu/arts-sciences/mathematics) for undergraduate students in Pre-Calculus and Calculus I.

 Hope you enjoy and follow along; always willing to learn and collaborate!